64bitpandas/full-waitlist-enroller/README.md

 ## How does it work?

 This script uses the Calnet login script from [encadyma's caldining status checker](https://github.com/encadyma/dining_pts).

 It uses [Selenium](https://www.selenium.dev/) to automate button-clicking and page reading for you!

+To see exactly what's going on behind the scenes, set `HEADLESS` to `False` in `constants.py`.
+This will open up a Chrome window when running the script to show you which buttons are being pressed in the shopping cart by the script.

 <!-- Insert more description -->

 ## FAQ

-**There is a bug and/or it doesn't work with XX class?**
+**There is a bug and/or it doesn't work with XX course?**
  - Create an [issue](https://github.com/64bitpandas/full-waitlist-enroller/issues) describing the problem and I'll probably ignore it.

 **I ran this and it dropped me from all my classes.
 Who do I sue?**
- - Forward all legal inquiries to: <br>Supreme Court of the United States<br>1 First Street, NE Washington, DC<br>20543
+ - Sue Denim

 **Did this help you get into your classes?**
  - No. No it did not.

 **Was it even worth it to make this then???**
- - Yes.
+ - Absolutely!

 **I have a question not on this FAQ?**
  - ok